sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-intro/README.md

 cat *.txt | grep "JavaScript" > results.md
 ```

 This searches through every file in the current folder that ends in `.txt` for lines containing the word "JavaScript" and prints them to a new file called `results.md`.
-If you know these individual commands and operators, you can chain them together to solve very narrow problems.
+Individual commands and operators can be chained together like words in sentences to solve a wide range of problems.

 ### Power